Building a Line Following Robot with TCS34725 RGB Sensor

 3. Finally, mount the support caster wheel at the rear of the chassis to provide stable three-point balance.

-Installing the Electronics
+Installing the electronics

 1. First, mount the Arduino Uno into the Arduino holder and attach the holder to the chassis.